RaphaPetrere/GoBarber/README.md

 * UUID
 > Library used to create an universal unique ID, so we can set an id for each entry.

+* CORS
+> We use CORS so our backend allows any frontend have access to our backend (if its params are empty).

 ## Frontend
-Focused on components, the frontend is a React application.
+Component oriented, the frontend is a ReactJS application.

 ### Concepts used on Frontend
 * Components